Flight Centre Corporate's 2025 State of the Market survey has revealed events now make up 68 per cent of all business travel globally.

 Venue choice is also playing a huge role in this shift.
 Businesses are actively choosing venues that align with their broader sustainability goals.
 The driver for this is that these venues can do some of the heavy lifting by bringing their own green initiatives to the table, without adding extra work for event teams.

-80% of respondents said that venue accessibility is their number one consideration when reflecting on diversity and inclusion.
-Not far behind is dietary needs, with 75% of planners prioritising religious, cultural, and personal dietary requirements.
+Additionally, 80 per cent of respondents said that venue accessibility is their number one consideration when reflecting on diversity and inclusion.
+Not far behind is dietary needs, with 75 per cent of planners prioritising religious, cultural, and personal dietary requirements.

 Sydney had two hotels in the top 10 for the Asia Pacific region: Hyatt Regency Sydney and Hilton Sydney.